 Patients and their families and friends are welcome to attend the weekly session Chemotherapy and You on Wednesdays from 10-11:30am in the LivingRoom.
 It includes a tour of integrative medicine and day therapy and is a good opportunity to ask questions and have time to digest the large amount of information you have received.
 If you can’t make it, watch the video Chemotherapy and You.
 You can also pick up a day therapy pack from the clinics or day therapy reception.

 Checking in to day therapy

-Whatever clinic you attend in Lifehouse, make sure you check in at reception first before sitting down.
-When a nurses are available , they will call you when your treatment is ready, or ring you on your mobile if you have left your number with reception.
+Before you sit down in the day therapy waiting room, make sure you check in at reception first.
+When your treatment is ready a nurse will call your name or ring you on your mobile (if you have left your number).

 What treatments are given in day therapy?

-In Day Therapy on Level 1 , a wide range of treatments for cancer are given depending on the type of cancer, what stage that cancer is at and the individual person’s health in general.
+A wide range of treatments are given depending on the type of cancer, what stage it is at and your health in general.
 There are many types of cancer and many types of treatment.
-Treatment for cancer is no longer just “chemotherapy”, but can be targeted therapy, immunotherapy or hormonal therapy .
-Sometimes appointments are made for blood transfusions, blood products and other therapies to support people through the side effects if required.
+Treatment for cancer is no longer just “chemotherapy”, but can also include targeted therapy, immunotherapy or hormonal therapy.
+You may also come to day therapy for blood transfusions, blood products and other therapies to support you through side effects.